Ride Sharing Market

 ICE (Internal Combustion Engine) Vehicle

-Despite the rise of alternatives, ICE vehicles still dominate ride-sharing, powering 65-70% of fleets globally.
+Despite the rise of alternatives, ICE vehicles still dominate ride-sharing, powering 65-70% of fleets.
 Their widespread use stems from lower upfront costs and established fuel infrastructure, particularly in emerging markets.
 However, adoption is declining by 5-8% annually as environmental regulations tighten.
 Uber reports 50% of drivers still use gasoline/diesel cars, though hybrid transition incentives are gaining traction.

 CNG/LPG Vehicle